kubescape/regolibrary/README.md

         "results": [
           {
             "alertMessage": "API server insecure port is enabled",
-            // Other alert message fields ...
+            // Other rule response fields ...
           }
         ]
       }
     }
   }
   ```
-- No settings: If no settings were set, the evaluation will return a list with an entry for each alert message.
-Each alert message include only the alert message itself.
+- No settings: If no settings were set, the evaluation will return a list with an entry for each rule response.
+Each rule response include only the rule response itself.
 > The default settings in the released bundles is `data.settings.metadata`.

 ### Build